kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 flow_df_replicated = dplyr::filter(flow_df_filtered, line_id %in% replicated_donors$line_id)
 ```

-We can now make the same plot, but group the intensities according to the line_id:
+Now, we can make the same plot as above, but group the intensities according to the line_id:

 ```r
 ggplot(flow_df_replicated, aes(x = line_id, y = CD14)) +